 Business Plan vs Strategic Plan – How are they different?

 Business plan vs strategic plan – unfortunately, these two are often confused with each other while they are certainly not the same thing.
-It’s important to understand the differences between the two because they both are very useful tools for a company on its path to success.
+It’s important to understand the differences between the two because they both are extremely useful tools for a company on its path to success.

 Let’s begin with the definition of each concept and lay out their components before listing the differences.